bugsbugsbux/notes-on-nix/notes-on-nix.md

   control system, they can do different things, like get submodules, etc.
-- get from site: There are many fetchers for specific hosting sites, like `nixpkgs.fetchFromGithub`, which may be more performant than the fetcher for the relevant type of repo due to services of these sites, allowing to avoid downloading the whole repo.
+- get from site: There are many fetchers for specific hosting sites, like `nixpkgs.fetchFromGitHub`, which may be more performant than the fetcher for the relevant type of repo due to services of these sites, allowing to avoid downloading the whole repo.
 - get non-distributable files: Some files cannot or must not be